 The reviewing and approving authority for this PDP is the CBFO.
-Programmatic direction and oversight of the PDP are performed by the National TRU Waste Program (NTWP) PDP appointee, who manages the PDP on behalf of the CBFO.
+Programmatic direction and oversight of the PDP are performed by the Office of the National TRU Program PDP appointee, who manages the PDP on behalf of the CBFO.
 Figure 1 summarizes the organizational flow of the PDP.